AIHubCentral/docs/assets/Essentials/What's RVC.md

 ***
 - RVC (*Retrieval-Based Voice Conversion*) is an advanced AI **voice cloning** software, developed by the <u>[RVC-Project team](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI)</u>.
 It's considered the best **free & open-source** one to date.

-- It was designed for desktop, requiring great **specs** to run it effectively, specially **GPU** for training models.
+- It was designed for desktop, requiring **great specs** to run it effectively, specially **GPU** for training models.

 - Though it can be executed through the <u>[cloud](https://docs.aihub.gg/extra/glossary/#cloud-based)</u> & be used in **any** device, in case you don't meet the previous requirement.
 ‎
 ***
 ## Forks :icon-repo-forked:
 ***
 - A fork is a **copy** of a main GitHub project.
-It aims to make a different **version** of the project, with improvements, new features & modifications.
+It aims to make a **modified version** of the project, with improvements, new features & modifications.

 - RVC has quite a few forks made by the community, each one meeting different **needs** for the user, and with its pros & cons.